 Our undergraduate students are recognized for their outstanding scholarship at the Department, University and national levels.
 Each year the Department makes awards for outstanding student performances in introductory courses.
-At later stages, a variety of competitive, merit-based fellowships and scholarships enable more students to focus on their research during the academic year and in the summer.
+At later stages, a variety of competitive, merit-based fellowships and scholarships enable students to focus on their research during the academic year or in the summer.
 In recent years, our upper division undergraduates have received prestigious scholarships by successfully competing with the best science students in the nation.

 Undergraduate Research Awards administered by the Department

-With the exception of the EXROP program, these fellowships are to support research in the Department of Biological Sciences
+These fellowships are to support research in the Department of Biological Sciences.

 - The Norman H. Horowitz Award (apply in spring for summer support)

 - The Samuel D. Colella Award (apply in spring for summer support)